• Home

 Removable Glass Panels

-The rear hatch glass that had obviously been sourced from a 1986 F-body, presented immediate challenges.
-Evident were the silicone-filled holes near the top, remnants of a high mount brake lamp configuration not original to the 1987 model year.
-Compounding the issue, the automatic trunk pull-down motor was seized, rendering the entire hatch inoperable.
+The rear hatch glass, evidently sourced from a 1986 F-body, presented immediate challenges.
+Silicone-filled holes near the top revealed remnants of a high-mount brake lamp setup not original to the 1987 model year.
+To make matters worse, the automatic trunk pull-down motor was seized, leaving the hatch completely inoperable.

 Removable Glass Panels